 ⏳ Bright-line Timeframes (2025)

-As of 1 July 2024, the bright-line test period has been reduced to 2 years.
-Here’s how it works based on when you acquired the property:
+From 1 July 2024, the bright-line test period has been reduced to 2 years.
+Whether tax applies when you sell a residential property depends on when the property was acquired:

 If the bright-line test applies, you must pay tax on the gain from the sale.
 This gain is calculated as: